natalie-kate/Haunted/TESTING.md

     * Form will not submit without all three required personal details being completed.
 Checkboxes work, can only check one, can type in text area, "Choose file" input opens computer files and allows user to add files.
 On successful form submission, modal appears and can be closed by both close buttons.
-        + <span style="color: grey;">Form legend not centered on Internet Explorer or Firefox, added the bootstrap class text-center.
+        + <span style="color: grey;">Form legend not centred on Internet Explorer or Firefox, added the bootstrap class text-center.
 This did not fix it.</span>
 -   Friends, family and slack peer review used.
 Devices and browsers were iphone 11: Safari (x3), iphone XS Max: Safari, iphone 6: Chrome, iphone XR: safari, iphone 11 Pro: Safari, iphone 10: Safari, Samsung S20 FE: Chrome, Samsung S10, Sony Xperia I3: Chrome, Samsung tab 7, Huawei tablet and HP chromebook.
-    + <span style="color: grey;"> One commment was to increase spacing after picture section and video heading which I did.</span>
+    + <span style="color: grey;"> One comment was to increase spacing after picture section and video heading which I did.</span>
     + <span style="color: grey;"> Another found that the burger icon wasn't working.
 This was when I had removed the javascript to try and improve performance score before realising I needed the javascript for the collapsible menu.
 Thankfully it was only out for
     10 minutes </span>